-We want to know the full story of our shirts.
+We want to know the full story behind our products.
 For the majority of our shirts we can trace back their journeys to the raw material.
 We are not 100% there as it is often difficult to trace back the origin of the raw materials such as organic cotton or organic linen.
 We are working on this to have full traceability of our supply chains.

-Large parts of our cotton shirts are made from organic cotton that was grown in the bioRe® projects in Tanzania and India into the manufacturing of our fabrics.
-The integration of these cotton sources guarantee us full traceability of our cotton shirts. bioRe® India and bioRe® Tanzania are organisations founded by the Swiss yarn trader Remei AG based in Rotkreuz.
+Large parts of our cotton shirts are made from organic cotton that was grown in the bioRe® projects in Tanzania and India.
+The use of these cotton sources offers us full traceability of our cotton shirts. bioRe® India and bioRe® Tanzania are organisations founded by the Swiss yarn trader Remei AG based in Rotkreuz.
 Both organisations buy organic cotton from 4'000 (India) and 2'000 (Tanzania) small-scale farmers.

-The bioRe® organisations instruct farmers in the cultivation of organic cotton, provide them with GMO-free cotton seeds, guarantee the purchase of their harvest and provide them with a 15% premium (based on average 5 years market price).
+The bioRe® organisations teach farmers in the cultivation of organic cotton, provide them with GMO-free cotton seeds, guarantee the purchase of their harvest and provide them with a 15% premium (based on average 5 years market price).
 The cotton sourced from these organisations are cultivated, picked and ginned according to the GOTS standard.
-You find organic cotton grown by bioRe® farmers in our Populus, Castanio, Ursido, Quercus flannel shirts, our Lynx shirts, Bernina shirts and many of our Classic Shirts and in our Flannel Shirts.
+You find organic cotton grown by bioRe® farmers in our Populus, Castanio, Ursido, Quercus flannel shirts, our Lynx shirts, Bernina shirts and many of our dress shirts.

 In other cases our organic cotton is grown in Turkey.
 Unless the cotton is sourced from the bioRe® organisations, it is still hard to receive information on the exact origins of the raw materials used to spin the yarns for our fabrics.
 We are working on this and try to push our suppliers to be more transparent.

 We keep you posted on new collections, interesting events and background stories.
 Sign up to our newsletter and receive 10% off your first order!